 Mr. Miller's guarantee: We will work hard and have fun.
 (Yes, that is possible)

 I teach English Language Arts and Social Studies.
 I believe this a tremendous opportunity to connect the content of the two subjects.
-Success in studying Social Studies (history, geography, economics, and civics) relies heavily on close reading and the writing of expository texts that are required in many Social Studies assignments.
+Success in studying Social Studies (history, geography, economics, and civics) relies heavily on ELA standards: finding and citing evidence, close reading, expository writing, etc.

 To me history is a collection of stories about people.
 I tend to concentrate on how history affected the people of the time and how it affects people today.
 My goal is to get students to understand the importance and relevance of studying history.
 A constant concern will be how historical events relate to their world, and what current events may mean to them and their futures.
 Below is the overall plan for Social Studies.
 The text is used for both 7th and 8th grade years.
 The Washoe County School District updated the pacing guide for Social Studies this year.
 You can access the guide from the Social Studies page on this website.
 We finished 7th grade with the Civil War and Reconstruction, we will spend a few weeks reviewing that time since the conflicts and outcomes still impact the nation today.

 I use a weighted grading system for both classes: Assessments and projects make up 45% of their grade, Classroom assignments = 35%, Homework = 10%, Behavior/work ethic = 10%.